 We are committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain.
-We take a zero-tolerance approach to all forms of modern slavery, including servitude, forced bonded and compulsory labour, and human trafficking.
-We require our suppliers to guarantee the applicable national statutory minimum living wage.
+We take a zero-tolerance approach to all forms of modern slavery, including servitude, forced, bonded and compulsory labour, and human trafficking, and we expect our suppliers to adopt the same approach.

-Bespoke training is mandatory for relevant employees to help them recognise where there may be risks of modern slavery and human trafficking within our business and our supply chains.
+We believe in the importance of educating our employees on human rights issues and have launched bespoke training for relevant employees to help them to recognise the risks of modern slavery and human trafficking in our business and supply chain.

 We have an established Whistleblowing Procedure for employees to report any concerns, and further guidance is also made available in our Global Human Rights Policy.
-In addition, we have extended the availability of our Whistleblowing hotline to all our suppliers and
+In addition, we have extended the availability of our Whistleblowing hotline to all our suppliers and representatives.

-Our global Code of Conduct sends a clear message to our employees, business partners, investors and other stakeholders about our business principles and ethics.
+Our global Code of Conduct sends a clear message to our employees, business partners, investors, and other stakeholders about our business principles and ethics.
+In addition, our Supplier Quality Manual and Code of Conduct for Representatives and Suppliers mandates that our suppliers take action to prevent modern slavery occurring in their business and supply chain.